mozaik-association/mozaik/docs/7Petition_module.md

 ## Milestones

-The functionality allows you to add different milestones (target number of signatures) to be reached for each petition.
+The functionality allows you to add different milestones to be reached for each petition.

 !!! info